graphaware/neo4j-timetree/README.md

 # A Runtime module that takes care of attaching the events like this (TT is the ID of the module)
 com.graphaware.module.TT.1=com.graphaware.module.timetree.module.TimeTreeModuleBootstrapper

-# Nodes which represent events and should be attached automatically have to be defined
+# Optionally, nodes which represent events and should be attached automatically have to be defined (defaults to nodes with label Event)
 com.graphaware.module.TT.event=hasLabel('Email')

 # Optionally, a property on the event nodes that represents the the time (long) at which the event took place must be specified (defaults to "timestamp")